dforsber/s3-selectable/README.md

 const region = { region: "eu-west-1" };

 async function main() {
-  // NOTE: Instantiation of the class will start querying AWS Glue and S3 to
+  // NOTE: Instantiation of the class starts querying AWS Glue and S3 to
-  //       fetch all S3 Object Keys that corresponds with the Glue Table data. const selectable = new S3Selectable({
+  //       fetch all S3 Object Keys that corresponds with the Glue Table. const selectable = new S3Selectable({
     s3: new S3(region),
     glue: new Glue(region),